Nioh: Defiant Honor/Bloodshed's End

 The second and third DLCs focus on William's hunt for Maria while helping the Tokugawa army deal with Sanada Yukimura during the Siege of Osaka.
 Defiant Honor takes place during the Winter campaign of the Siege, with William joining the battle alongside Masamune's forces and manages to infiltrate the Sanada-maru, eventually clashing blades with Yukimura himself.
 The battle ended, however, when Lady Chacha signals for a truce, having been convinced by Maria to use the Amrita after she failed to do the same with Yukimura.
 Bloodshed's End takes place during the Summer campaign, where William once again penetrates the Sanada-maru and defeats Hideyori, revealed to be a golem created from Amrita.
 Joined by Yukimura, who had his ninja vassal Sarutobi Sasuke assume his identity to fake his death during the Battle of Tennōji, William confronts Maria, who escapes, and Chacha as she transforms into a Nine-Tailed Fox demon in an attempt to kill them.
 Defeated and fatally wounded, Chacha regains her senses and apologizes to Yukimura, who remains by her side as Osaka Castle is consumed in flames as the Genna Era begins.
 As Maria remains a threat, William and Hanzo continue their hunt for her.

 Development

-Nioh was developed by Team Ninja, a division of the game's publisher Koei Tecmo who had previously developed the Ninja Gaiden and Dead or Alive series.
-It is co-directed by Fumihiko Yasuda and Yosuke Hayashi, and co-produced by Kou Shibusawa and Hisashi Koinuma.
+Nioh was developed by Team Ninja, a division of Koei Tecmo who had previously developed the Ninja Gaiden and Dead or Alive series.
+Team Ninja collaborated with fellow division Kou Shibusawa on the game, with the division's director and Koei founder Yoichi Erikawa writing the game's story and serving as co-producer.
+It is co-directed by Fumihiko Yasuda and Yosuke Hayashi, and co-produced by Hisashi Koinuma.
 The opening movie was directed by Shinji Higuchi, whose work included Shin Godzilla.
 The cinematic director for the game in general was Makoto Kamiya, who had previously supervised special effects for Death Note: Light Up the New World and the film version of I Am a Hero.
 The music was composed by Yugo Kanno, whose previous work included the Bayside Shakedown television film series and Japan Studio's Rain.
 The concept for the game was created by Shibusawa, who throughout development held a passionate vision for the project, which was in turn affecting its development.